You are here

 For lunch, try out The Source by Wolfgang Puck, located next to the Newseum.
 The former First Lady celebrated her birthday there.
 For something a little more low-key, try the burgers at Good Stuff Eatery, where Michelle has also been known to dine (and has a healthy turkey burger named in her honor).
 Next, stop at the National Portrait Gallery, where Shepard Fairey's famous Obama print is on display, as well as portraits of all America's presidents.
 Then walk to The Presidents Gallery by Madame Tussauds Washington, DC, to take a picture with lifelike wax figures of the former First Couple.

-The sports-minded set might consider catching one of DC's many sports teams in a game at the Verizon Center, where President Obama has attended basketball games.
+The sports-minded set might consider catching one of DC's many sports teams in a game at the Capital One Arena, where President Obama has attended basketball games.
 End the day with a romantic dinner at Blue Duck Tavern, a popular date-night picks for the Obamas.
 On a recession-era budget?
 Try out the more wallet-friendly We, The Pizza on Capitol Hill.

 Day 2: Art, History & Culture